mrtetooraroadai-create/Web-Video-Downloader-Menu-yt-dlp/README.md

 - highest available quality depends on what YouTube exposes for each video
 - some videos offer `1080p60`, while others only offer `1080p` or lower
 - keep cookie files private
+- large `.exe` files can be awkward to upload through the GitHub website, so it may be easier to download them separately